 The goal of the present investigation is threefold.
 First, we present for the first time three-dimensional plasma turbulence simulations carried out with STORM in double null tokamak geometry with realistic plasma conditions.
-This represents a major step in the development of STORM, since most of the simulations performed in the past with this code were obtained considering simplified geometries or isolated filaments (see, e.g., Refs.
-[6, 23, 35-37]).
-Second, we extend the work presented in Ref.
-[33] by relaxing some of the assumptions used in that study.
-In particular, we account for three-dimensional effects and for parallel currents to the divertor plates, shedding light on their impact on the SOL plasma dynamics.
+This represents a major step in the development of STORM, since most of the simulations performed in the past with this code were obtained considering simplified geometries or isolated filaments (see, e.g. [6, 23, 35-37]).
+Second, we extend the work presented in [33] by relaxing some of the assumptions used in that study.
+In particular, we account for threedimensional effects and for parallel currents to the divertor plates, shedding light on their impact on the SOL plasma dynamics.
 Third, we perform a validation of the STORM model against experimental measurements.
 This allows assessing the maturity of the STORM model in describing the mechanisms that govern the SOL transport and to identify possible areas of improvement for the model.

 The present paper is structured as follows.
-After this introduction, in Secs.
-II and III we discuss the experimental setup and the physical model considered for our investigation, respectively.
-Then, in Sec.
-IV we present the STORM simulations of the MAST plasma discharge #21712.
-In Secs.
-V and VI the numerical results are compared with experimental measurements from a reciprocating probe at the tokamak outer mid-plane and from flushmounted LPs at the divertor targets, respectively.
-Finally, we report our conclusions in Sec.
-VII.
-The boundary conditions considered in our study, the investigation of the impact of grid resolution on simulation results, and the discussion of obtaining synthetic ion saturation current and floating potential time traces from STORM simulations are the subjects of Appendixes A, B, and C, respectively.
+After this introduction, in sections 2 and 3 we discuss the experimental setup and the physical model considered for our investigation, respectively.
+Then, in section 4 we present the STORM simulations of the MAST plasma discharge #21712.
+In sections 5 and 6 the numerical results are compared with experimental measurements from a reciprocating probe at the tokamak outer mid-plane and from flush-mounted LPs at the divertor targets, respectively.
+Finally, we report our conclusions in section 7.
+The boundary conditions considered in our study, the investigation of the impact of grid resolution on simulation current and floating potential time traces from STORM simulations are the subjects of appendixes A, B, and C, respectively.